Manvi9211/BRAIN_AI/README.md

 - The UI is intentionally demo-oriented and runs as a browser app served by Express.
 - The copilot is designed to refuse unsupported answers instead of guessing.
 - The RCA and compliance modules include safe fallbacks so the experience still works without live model access.
+- CI and Docker support are included to make the project easier to review and deploy during a hackathon.

 ---